abenav4/vault-site/content/projects/technical projects.md

 tags:
 ---

-Here are some recent technical projects that I've had the privilege of working on!
+Here are some of the recent technical projects that I've had the privilege of working on!
 Each project link contains source code and usage instructions.

 ---